 Hebrew: horesh, denoting a thicket of trees, underwood, jungle, bushes, or trees entangled, and therefore affording a safe hiding-place. place.
-This word is rendered “forest” only in 2 Chr.
-27:4.
-It is also rendered “wood”, the “wood” in the “wilderness of Ziph,” in which david concealed himself (1 Sam.
-23:15), which lay southeast of Hebron.
-In Isa.
-17:9 this word is in Authorized Version rendered incorrectly “bough.”
+This word is rendered “forest” only in 2 Chronicles 27:4.
+It is also rendered “wood”, the “wood” in the “wilderness of Ziph,” in which david concealed himself (1 Samuel 23:15), which lay southeast of Hebron.
+In Isaiah 17:9 this word is in King James Version rendered incorrectly “bough.”

 Hebrew: pardes, meaning an enclosed garden or plantation.
 Asaph is (Neh.
 2:8) called the “keeper of the king’s forest.”
 The same Hebrew word is used Eccl.
-2:5, where it is rendered in the plural “orchards” (Revised Version, “parks”), and Song of Songs 4:13, rendered “orchard” (Revised Version marginal note, “a paradise”).
+2:5, where it is rendered in the plural “orchards” (Revised King James Version, “parks”), and Song of Songs 4:13, rendered “orchard” (Revised King James Version marginal note, “a paradise”).

-“The forest of the vintage” (Zech.
-11:2, “inaccessible forest,” or Revised Version “strong forest”) is probably a figurative allusion to Jerusalem, or the verse may simply point to the devastation of the region referred to.
+“The forest of the vintage” (Zechariah 11:2, “inaccessible forest,” or Revised King James Version “strong forest”) is probably a figurative allusion to Jerusalem, or the verse may simply point to the devastation of the region referred to.